Ricy137/LensTell/README.md

 # Introduction
-Welcom to LensTell, where dark magic weaves secrets into stories🔮.
+Welcom to LensTell, where dark magic weaves lens data secrets into stories🔮.

 Provide a lens profile Id in the frontend.
 Then send the tell request to mumbai network with 0.01 matic to unlock ancient forces .